How to Train a Dog the Right Way

 Are you wondering how to train a dog?
-There is a lot of contradictory information on the web and sometimes it can get very confusing.
+There is a lot of mixed information on the web and it can get very confusing.
 As a general rule, always follow positive methods and do not apply anything that makes you uncomfortable.

-Whether it is potty training, leash training or manners, I will tell you what the key concepts you need to know are to overcome most dog behavior problems.
+Whether it is potty training, leash training, manners, or even trying to help your aggressive dog, I will tell you the key concepts you need to know to overcome most dog behavior problems.

 Why punishment is NOT the best option?